Mobile Automation Newsletter - #2

 Maxi Rosson has built a series of articles on how to reduce the size of an Android app.
 Again, just a food for thought, it would be really-really interesting to follow these tips to create automated checks that will monitor the size of the app and trigger an alarm if something goes wrong.

-If you like this newsletter and want to support its development, there is a way.
-Every thanks and coffee counts.
-Cheers!
+If you like it and want to support its development, give it a subscribe ✅